 Bypassing adblocking software with Server-Side Ad Insertion and increase ad revenues by up to 25%.

-There is an new movement in online video advertising towards an encoding or server-side approach to inserting ads, also known as Server-Side Ad Insertion or SSAI to bypass adblocking software.
-In contrast to the traditional client-side techniques, like VAST and VPAID, which stitch together the ad content and non-ad content on the client side, server-side ad insertion intercalates ads on a CMS level.
-The upshot of this is that the client receives a continuous stream arriving from a single source which creates a broadcast-like transition between ads and content.
+For the past five years, there’s been a massive improvement and growth pattern in online video advertising towards an encoding or server-side approach to inserting ads, also known as Server-Side Ad Insertion (SSAI) to bypass adblocking software.
+In contrast to the traditional client-side techniques, like VAST and VPAID, which stitch together the ad content and non-ad content on the client-side, server-side ad insertion intercalates ads on a CMS level.
+The benefit of applying SSAI is that the client receives a continuous stream arriving from a single source which creates a broadcast-like transition between ads and content.

 The disadvantages of Client-Side Ad Insertion

 Nowadays most commonly used standards share one major disadvantage: They can be detected and blocked by the client.
 Although ad providers have come a long way in skillfully disguising ad content, the ongoing race between them and the manufacturer of ad-blockers has given content publishers many sleepless nights.
-From their perspective every unplayed ad corresponds to a potentially loss of ad-driven revenue.
+From their perspective, every unplayed ad corresponds to a potential loss of ad-driven revenue.

-Also from a development point of view CSAI increases effort and expenses.
-It is not uncommon to make use of ad SDKs, like Google’s IMA SDK, which have to be integrated and tested on every target platform.
+Also from a development point of view, CSAI increases effort and expenses.
+It is not uncommon to make use of ad SDKs, like Google’s IMA SDK, which has to be integrated and tested on every target platform.
 Achieving common functionalities across all devices can be costly and managing the different versions across platforms increases complexity.

 Server-Side Ad Insertion